-Over the past few weeks we’ve posted several blogs related to features of new and improved Neocate Infant DHA/ARA, such as the addition of nucleotides and an increase in the amount of DHA.
-Some of you may have noticed a tiny symbol on the front of the new can label (see the picture to the right).
-This symbol indicates that this product is certified halal.
-So what is halal anyway?
+Some of you may have noticed a tiny symbol on the front of the can label of Neocate Infant DHA/ARA (see the picture to the right).
+This symbol indicates that Neocate Infant is certified halal.
+If you are not familiar with this term, below is some very top level information:

 Halal is an Arabic word meaning “lawful” or “permitted.”
-The basic explanation is that halal is a food which is considered “clean” by people who follow Islamic dietary laws.
-Halal foods are essentially any food that is not haram, which means “unlawful” or “prohibited” in Arabic.
-For Muslims, haram foods include:
+Halal is a dietary food standard for people who follow Islamic dietary laws.
+Food certified Halal are permitted foods.
+The opposite of halal is haram, which means “unlawful” or “prohibited” in Arabic.

 Some examples of haram foods include:

 - animals improperly slaughtered or dead before slaughtering

 - animals killed in the name of anyone other than Allah

 - alcoholic drinks and intoxicants